cgodf/fastwebp/README.md

 ### Other Platforms

-FastHEIC works on any platform that supports Next.js:
+FastWebP works on any platform that supports Next.js:
 - Netlify
 - AWS Amplify
 - Cloudflare Pages